kambi-sportsbook-widgets/combo-widget/README.md

 # combo-widget

-Displays the offers from a group and sorts them according to their lowest outcome and then combines them with their related event
+Displays the offers from a set of filtered events and sorts them according to their lowest outcome

 ## Configuration example: